 - having obesity

 - staying seated or in bed for long periods

 - being paralyzed

-- having a port in their body through which a doctor administers medicine
+- having a port in the body through which a doctor administers medication

-- having had a blood clot previously, or family members who have had blood clots
+- having had a blood clot previously or having family members who have had blood clots

 A person could try: